 When it comes to making traditional dishes like bolognese, I like to keep things simple.
 Bolognese is just a fancy way of saying meat sauce.
 Now I’m definitely not an Italian chef nor do I claim to be.
 So my recipe had to be easy and simple with a little kick.
 This sauce has been my go-to when it comes to meal prepping for the week.
 A big pot of bolognese goes a very long way.

-Now because we want to make thing simple and easy, we will be using jar marinara or in my case, spicy arrabbiata sauce.
+Now because we want to make thing simple and easy.
+So, we will be using jar marinara or in my case, spicy arrabbiata sauce.
 I love the flavor and kick of this sauce.
 But of course, you can just stick with your favorite jar of marinara.

 HOW TO SERVE:

 Our quick & easy bolognese is usually served over a plate of pasta.
 But, there are other ways to enjoy bolognese sauce without relying on an unhealthy bowl of pasta.

 - Zucchini or butternut squash noodles- cut crabs in half and spiralize some zucchini noodles.
 Spiralize your noodles, place them on cheesecloth or paper towels and sprinkle them with salt.
 Then wait a few minutes and squeeze out all of the excess water.
 Now sauté them for a few minutes with avocado oil and serve with bolognese sauce.

 - Potato noodles- this has been my favorite way to enjoy bolognese lately thanks to my friend Monica at The Movement Menu.
 Peel and spiralize the potatoes.
 Then dab them with a clean towel to remove any excess liquid from the potato noodles.
 Add a pinch of salt, pepper and avocado oil or ghee and toss.
 Transfer them to a baking sheet lined with parchment paper and roast them for 20-25 minutes at 400 degrees F. Serve with bolognese sauce.